xavs/aws-maven/README.md

 }
 ```

-If you prefer to use the [command line][cli], you can use the following script to make the contents of a bucket public:
+If you prefer to use the [command line](http://aws.amazon.com/documentation/cli/), you can use the following script to make the contents of a bucket public:

 ```bash
 BUCKET=<BUCKET>